zanderfilet/zanderfilet.github.io/_projects/6_project.md

 ##### 2.4: Adding Class-Conditioning to UNet

 While time conditioning enabled generation, it did not provide control over which digit was generated.
-I extended the UNet to accept a class-conditioning vector \(c\) (a one-hot encoding for digits 0–9) by adding additional FCBlocks and combining class and time embeddings to modulate decoder activations.
+I extended the UNet to accept a class-conditioning vector $c$ (a one-hot encoding for digits 0–9) by adding additional FCBlocks and combining class and time embeddings to modulate decoder activations.
 To retain unconditional generation capability, I applied conditioning dropout by zeroing the class vector 10% of the time, enabling classifier-free guidance during sampling.

 ##### 2.5: Training the UNet